SSappy/deep_learning_epfl/project1/README.md

 - Shengzhao Lei

 ### Usage
+For a demonstration of the mini project please run `$ python3 test.py` in a python3 environment with torch 0.4.0 installed.
+It takes an optional argument `train` (default False) : if it's True it will create a new model and train it, otherwise it will load the weights of a pre-trained model.

 ### Requirements
+The mini framework was developed and tested on Ubuntu 18.04 under Python 3.6.5 and using PyTorch 0.4.0.

 ### Organization of the folder
 * src : source code of the project.